Running Scared (2006 film)

-Running Scared is a 2006 neo-noir action thriller film directed and written by Wayne Kramer.
-The film stars Paul Walker, Cameron Bright, Vera Farmiga and Chazz Palminteri.
-Its plot follows a low-ranking mafioso who is ordered to get rid of a gun used to kill corrupt cops only to find himself in a race against time when the murder weapon falls into the wrong hands.
+Running Scared is a 2006 neo-noir action thriller film written and directed by Wayne Kramer.
+It stars Paul Walker as a low-ranking mafioso who is ordered to get rid of a gun used to kill corrupt cops only to find himself in a race against time when the weapon falls into the wrong hands.
+Cameron Bright, Vera Farmiga, and Chazz Palminteri appear in supporting roles.

-Running Scared was released in the United States on February 24, 2006, by New Line Cinema, and in Germany on April 13, 2006, by 3L Filmverleih.
+The film was released in the United States on February 24, 2006, by New Line Cinema.
+It received mixed reviews from critics and grossed $9.7 million on a $15 million budget.

 Plot

 A large drug deal between New Jersey mobsters and a Jamaican gang goes awry, leading to a shootout that kills two corrupt police officers who were attempting to rob the gangs.
 Mobster Tommy Perello orders his subordinate, Joey Gazelle, to dispose of the guns; Joey goes home to his wife Teresa and their ten-and-a-half-year-old son Nicky, where he stashes the weapons in his basement.
 Unbeknownst to him, Nicky and his friend Oleg secretly watch him.

 Oleg steals one of the guns before heading home to his mother Mila and his abusive stepfather, Anzor.
 After Anzor becomes belligerent, Oleg shoots him before leaving the house.
 When Joey goes to investigate the disturbance, he finds a wounded Anzor who then describes the gun.
 Joey realizes that it is one of the weapons he hid earlier, and rushes to track down Oleg before the police do.

 Throughout the night, Oleg runs into people living outside mainstream society: a homeless crack addict, a drug dealer, a prostitute, Divina, and her abusive pimp Lester.
 After Oleg helps Divina, she decides to look after him.
 Divina takes him to a diner where they find Joey, who is explaining to his boss Frankie Perello that Oleg has the gun.
 Oleg stashes the gun in the diner bathroom, and after leaving with Divina, he is found by police officers who then return him to Anzor.

 Oleg once again escapes, and is taken in by a kindly family.
 When Oleg becomes suspicious of them, he discreetly calls Teresa, who then arrives and threatens her way into their apartment.
 She rescues Oleg and tells him to leave with the other children, then murders the parents after finding evidence of snuff films and other paraphernalia.
 Meanwhile, Joey continues his search, and eventually finds Oleg.
 However, just before he can retrieve the gun, both he and Oleg are found by Tommy, who goes to take them to Frankie.